DaliaO15/DaliaO15.github.io/_pages/about.md

 ---
+layout: home
+author_profile: true
 title: Who I am
-layout: home
 ---

-Sample post listing for the category `Edge Case`.
+I am a data scientist with over three years of experience using machine learning and advanced data science techniques to drive decision-making and uncover actionable insights in the